MiroslavRadulovic/top-news-web/README.md

 ## Top News README

+ **Version 1.0.0**

 ---
 ### IMPORTANT!

+For the sake of privacy and easier deployment to a production server, staging, etc., it is convenient to put some information into environment files.
 Before starting the project, it's required to create .env.local file which contains next:

 ```bash
 REACT_APP_NEWS_API_KEY="<apiKey>"